 This federally regulated, third party verified system provides “farm to fork” traceability that ensure organic integrity along the entire supply chain.

 We take our role in that supply chain very seriously.
 We consider ourselves organic stewards- protecting the hard work of all the farmers before us.
-That is why all organic processing at The Big Carrot is certified to the Canada Organic Standard.
+That is why all processing at our cold-pressed juice line, meat facility, bulk and produce departments is certified to the Canada Organic Standard.
 Click here for an organic FAQ blog post.

 Our Organic Commitment In Action

-- 1st store in Ontario to certify to Canada Organic Standard
+- 1st store in Ontario to certify some of our food handling to the Canada Organic Standard

 - We prioritize organic in all of our purchasing